mangila/spring-scratch/rest-movie/README.md

 #### One Message broker to rule them all

-This can also be implemented with a single message broker and use middleware instead of route messages to the correct destinations.
+This can also be implemented with one/cluster message broker and use middleware instead of route messages to the correct destinations.

 `